Engineering creativity is a core skill for every engineer. It’s even more important, for engineers who lead and work on the bleeding edge.

 Once you pick up their train of thought, use it to solve problems of your own.

 #6 Disconnect from social media to free your mind

 You need a clear mind for long stretches of time to tap into your engineering creativity.
 And one huge wall to creative thoughts is social media.

-Social media constantly pulls your thoughts and emotions in many different directions.
-And the emotional triggers can be wild and destructive.
-As a result, your brain’s processing power plummets.
+Social media constantly pulls your thoughts and emotions in different directions.
+The emotional triggers can then be wild and destructive.
+This then crashes your brain’s processing power.

 So, protect your mind by limiting your usage of social media.
 Or at the very least, don’t read comments as they can be outright toxic.